Barcelona Architecture Walking Tour With Casa Batlló Upgrade

 - Discover the secrets hidden in the facades of the monumental Sagrada Família.

-- Stroll the Passeig de Gracia, known for its beautiful modernist buildings.
+- Stroll the Passeig de Gracia, known for its stunning modernist buildings.

 - See how buildings used for healthcare, home, and worship combine to create the modern art wonder of Barcelona.

-- Explore the Recinte Modernista Sant Pau, once a hospital, now the world’s largest art nouveau complex.
+- Admire the Recinte Modernista Sant Pau, once a hospital, now the world’s largest art nouveau complex.

 What you'll do

 You’ll even enter the modernist building, Casa Amatller, to learn about the Barcelona chocolate-making process that began in 1797.
-You can even try a taste!
+And you can, of course, try a try a taste!

 Passeig de Gracia